shesha-io/docs.shesha/docs/front-end-basics/form-components/common-component-properties.md

 ## Tooltip

-Additional description for the component on hover.
+Additional information to display to the user as a tooltip.

 ## Placeholder

-The placeholder of the input.
+Placeholder text to display to the user when no value is specified.

 ## Default Value

-Sets the default value of the component.
+Specifies the default value of the component.

 ## Permissions

-Authorization settings using roles and permissions.
-Users without the specified permission won't have access to the specific component or page.
+Specifies the permissions required to access the component.
+The component will be hidden from any user that does not have any of the specified permissions.

 - **Example**: 'user:Roles'